How to Become a Transcriptionist – Transcribe Anywhere Review

 Have you ever considered this as a career?

 I’m excited to share an interview with Kim who is a stay-at-home mom of one and found transcribing as a way to bring in some extra money at home.
 Today she is going to share with us How to Become a Transcriptionist.

-She took the course Transcribe AnyWhere that taught her how to become a transcriptionist and started making money shortly after.
+Kim took the course Transcribe AnyWhere that taught her how to become a transcriptionist and started making money shortly after.

 If you’re looking for companies hiring transcriptionist now, you can scroll down to to the bottom to view.

 I started the interview talking about the course.

 Here is How You Can Become a Transcriptionist